papomail/Daily_QA_UCLH/dqa.md

 Image Filters: **off**
 Distortion Correction: on
 *	Quick&Easy to run (~5min)
-    * Use small a Matrix Size (256x256)
+    * Use small a Matrix Size (<=256x256)
     * Use a TSE multi-slice sequence to keep the scan time under control but keep a short echo-train length (e.g. ETL=3).
 *	Cover a wide sensitive volume
     * e.g. for the spine elements the FOV covers the entire bottle-phantom volume, with multiple thick slices

+## Positioning the test phantoms
-*	Produce similar images per slice (e.g. sagittal scan for the foot phantom, coronal scan for breast phantom).
+Produce similar images per slice (e.g. sagittal scan for the foot phantom, coronal scan for breast phantom).
 See section below.

-## Positioning the test phantoms

 ## Labeling the acquisitions
-In order to automatically identify the DICOM files with to the corresponding DQA datasets, the scans should be labelled using this *'Coil_Name_DQA'* pattern, e.g:
+In order to automatically identify the DICOM files with to the corresponding DQA datasets, the scans should be labelled using this *'Coil_Name_DQA'* pattern.
+Here are a few examples:
-- When testing the head elements of a Head&Neck coil label the acquisition as:    **HN_Head_DQA...**
+- When testing the head element of a Head&Neck coil label the acquisition as:    **HN_Head_DQA...**
 - For the anterior part of a BodyMatrix coil: **BM_Anterior_DQA...**
 - For a Large FlexCoil: **Flex_L_DQA...**

 The data processing scrip will use the text *before* '_DQA' as the coil name.
 (You can add any descriptive comment after '_DQA' for the acquisition, but it wont be used as the coil name in the code).

-##  Good practices give good results
+##  Good practices for best results

 * Allow **10s recovery between the dynamic scans**.
 * Every time a phantom is positioned, **wait 2 minutes before starting the acquisition** to allow the fluid inside the phantom to stop moving.